cheuktingli/psitip/README.rst

 Author: Cheuk Ting Li ( https://www.ie.cuhk.edu.hk/people/ctli.shtml ).
 The source code of Psitip is released under the GNU General Public License v3.0 ( https://www.gnu.org/licenses/gpl-3.0.html ).
 The author would like to thank Raymond W. Yeung and Chandra Nair for their invaluable comments.

-If you find Psitip useful in your research, please consider citing it as:
+The deduction system in Psitip is based on the concept of existential information inequalities in:

 \C. T. Li, "An Automated Theorem Proving Framework for Information-Theoretic Results," arXiv preprint, available: https://arxiv.org/pdf/2101.12370.pdf , 2021.

+If you find Psitip useful in your research, please consider citing the above article.

 WARNING
 ~~~~~~~